International reactions to the 2018 North Korea–United States summit: Australia

 Foreign Minister Julie Bishop argued that the Trump–Kim summit is a tough diplomatic solution, and that might bring concrete commitments to complete a verifiable denuclearization.
 It should be achieved for world peace.
 The denuclearization of the Korean Peninsula should be done even if it is a long drawn out diplomatic process.

 China

-Chinese President Xi Jinping had a dialogue with President Donald Trump on March 11 about the 2018 North Korea–United States summit.
+General Secretary of the Chinese Communist Party Xi Jinping had a dialogue with President Donald Trump on March 11 about the 2018 North Korea–United States summit.
 China expressed its appreciation for attempts at resolving the North Korean nuclear issue through diplomacy with the North Korea–United States summit.
 The White House also believes that North Korea will keep its promise to suspend ICBM launches and North Korean nuclear tests before the North Korea–United States summit in May.

 Germany

 Chancellor of Germany Angela Merkel expressed her opinion about Kim–Trump talks; she views "gleams of hope" of achieving the resolution of North's nuclear weapons.
 Merkel also remarked, "it would be marvellous if we could experience a détente".